wmwolf/MesaScript/README.md

 I tried to program this functionality in, and the kind people at [StackOverflow](http://stackoverflow.com/questions/21036873/how-do-i-write-a-method-to-edit-an-array-hash-using-parentheses-instead-of-squar/21044781?noredirect=1#21044781) kindly but firmly convinced me it was utterly impossible to to with Ruby without writing a parser of my own.
 Just stick to the bracket syntax or the less natural parentheses/space notations.

-There are also multi-dimensional arrays that can be set in inlists.
-The most obvious examples are the Text_Summary values for use in pgstar namelists.
-To change values for multi-dimensional arrays, there are two options that extend the basic one-dimensional array syntax.
-First, you can do everything the same, but replace every instance of a single index (the "1" in the above examples) with an array of indices.
-For example,

-    text_summary1_name[[1,2]] = 'new_name'  # flags and sets array value

-Note that the "index" has been replaced by an array and *not* multiple indices.
-This is because the information is stored in a hash, where the keys are now arrays rather than just integers.

-The second option is to just use a functional form (like the second two options above for one-dimensional arrays), where either the first argument is an array, like the first example, or the first n arguments are the indices and the last argument, if given, is the new value, like

-    text_summary1_name(1, 2, 'new_name')    # flags and sets array value
-    text_summary1_name 1, 2, 'new_name'
-    text_summary1_name 1, 2                 # just flags the entire array
-    text_summary1_name

-Currently, flagging any one array entry will flag the entire array, so prepare for a pollution of your inlist with all values, whether or not you explicitly set them in your MesaScript.

 ####Other Details
 That's really all you need to know to start making inlists with MesaScript, though I should remind you, especially if you aren't familiar with Ruby, about